Common Reasons for Breast Implant Removal

 - Implant removal with a breast lift

 After a breast implant has been placed, scar tissue forms around it, known as the “capsule.”
 During a breast explant surgery, the breast implant capsule sometimes needs to be removed along with the implant.
-Whilst it is easy to remove a thick firm capsule, it is much harder to remove a thin capsule.
+Whilst it is easy to remove a thick, firm capsule, it is much harder to remove a thin capsule.
 Patients with a thin capsule likely do not need it removed.
 You can discuss this during your appointment.

 Your Second Consultation

 You are welcome to ask any questions or concerns you may have regarding breast implant removal surgery.
-After this, you should have a clear idea of what to expect from your breast explant surgery, including before and after.
+After this, you should have a clear idea of what to expect from breast explant surgery, including before and after.

 Procedure